 From analog to data-driven

 Take the development of how we listen to music as an example.
 The first step of digitalization happened when the music on the analog vinyl record was converted into digital information and transferred onto a CD — it got digitized.
 The CD had more capacity and was much easier to mass-produce, but the thought behind it was still the same.
 Today, music has become digitalized, which has changed the way we consume music altogether.
 You’ve got access to the entire music library of the world from your phone and you get recommendations based on your listening habits.
+Additionally, we now have music visualizers that create captivating visual representations synchronized with the music.
 We’ve reached the data-driven era.

 Digital contracts vs PDF

 A PDF is like the CD of contracts.
 Sure, the information is in digital form but it doesn’t take you all the way.
 The PDF doesn’t let you be data-driven and you’re still very limited to a static workflow.
 It’s a dead document, a digital replica of a stack of paper.
 And putting an e-signature on your PDF doesn’t give you any digitalization points, unfortunately.
 In short, it’s taking an analog way of working and turning it into digital.

 On the other hand, with HTML-based digital contracts you get a truly digitalized workflow.
 And lots of benefits: